David5280/Yearbook/README.md

 ### Iteration 4 (extension - do not attempt until iterations 0 - 3 are completed)

 Create a controlled component that allows people to add a new student.

+### Set Up

+Clone down this repo.

+Navigate to the root directory in your terminal and run "npm start"

+Experiment with the form and check out all of the yearbook enteries!